usbarmory/tamago/README.md

 Introduction
 ============

-TamaGo is a project that aims to provide compilation and execution of unencumbered Go applications for bare metal ARM System-on-Chip (SoC) components.
+TamaGo is a framework that enables compilation and execution of unencumbered Go applications on bare metal ARM System-on-Chip (SoC) components.

 The projects spawns from the desire of reducing the attack surface of embedded systems firmware by removing any runtime dependency on C code and Operating